In-house marketing team vs marketing agency.

 The in-house team breaks when you've hired one excellent Head of Marketing and now need them to also be excellent at PPC, SEO, email, organic social, brand, and creative.
 They can be excellent at maybe two.
 The rest gets done badly or not at all, and you don't notice for six months.

-The marketing studio breaks when your brand culture is heavily internal and the studio team never sits in your office.
-Studios that don't visit clients lose the texture of the brand.
-Mira's principle is open visits and on-site discovery; not every studio works this way.
+The marketing agency breaks when your brand culture is heavily internal and the agency team never sits in your office.
+Agencies that don't visit clients lose the texture of the brand.
+Mira's principle is open visits and on-site discovery; not every agency works this way.

 When the cost calculation surprises people